Empowering People, Launching lives

 If you have any questions, please email the research team at email@example.com who will be able to answer and queries you have.

 Deadline: summer 2021

-If you would like to take part, or find out more information, please get in touch with Nathan using the information below.
+If you would like to take part, or find out more information, please get in touch with one of the researchers using the information below.

 |The effects of COVID 19 on the cardiovascular health (Heart health) of children with autism